Heaven Beside You: Release and reception

 "Heaven Beside You" was released as a single on January 29, 1996.
 "Heaven Beside You" peaked at number 52 on the Billboard Hot 100 Airplay chart, making it Alice in Chains' second-highest charting single after "No Excuses".
 "Heaven Beside You" peaked at number three on the Billboard Mainstream Rock Tracks chart and at number six on the Billboard Modern Rock Tracks chart.
 "Heaven Beside You" reached the top 40 in the UK and is their highest-charting song in Australia.

+The song was made a single of the week in Melody Maker by Everett True, who wrote that it was "blessed with sublime chromatic harmonies" and that "Alice in Chains rock."
 Allmusic's Steve Huey regarded the song "among the band's best work."
 Ned Raggett of Allmusic said that the song "continued in the vein of Jar of Flies with its lead acoustic riff and generally low-key presentation" and added that "Cantrell's electric work is some of his best, moving beyond the admittedly powerful blasts of feedback he was known for to find a new, textured approach that balanced volume with a richer, less oppressive feel."